Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds audit context for the 'reason' parameter but does not elaborate on parameter usage beyond schema.
-No significant added value.
+Schema coverage is 100%, so each parameter has a basic description.
+The tool description adds audit context ('reason' for audit) but does not significantly enhance understanding beyond the schema.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.